-Where matters of composition do reduce themselves into mere form, however, is in the landscape garden, and we can see the disappointments of a slump into the merely formal if we turn to Gilpin’s description of Piercefield, the landscape garden created within sight of Tintern Abbey.
-Gilpin begins his account with the natural scene around the estate, remarking that “Little indeed was left for improvement, but to open walks, and views, through the woods, to the various objects around them,” and the analysis that follows is undoubtedly concerned with compositional effects:
+Where matters of composition do reduce themselves into mere form, however, is in the landscape garden.
+We can see the disappointments of a slump into the merely formal if we turn to Gilpin’s description of Piercefield, the landscape garden created within sight of Tintern Abbey.
+He first describes the natural scene around the estate, remarking, “Little indeed was left for improvement, but to open walks, and views, through the woods, to the various objects around them,” and the analysis that follows is undoubtedly concerned with compositional effects:

 Sometime a broad face of rock is presented, stretching along a vast space, like the walls of a citadel.
 Sometimes it is broken by intervening trees.
 In other parts, the rocks rise above the woods; a little farther, they sink below them: sometimes, they are seen through them; and sometimes one series of rocks appears rising above another: and though many of these objects are repeatedly seen, yet seen with new accompaniments, they appear new.
 The winding of the precipice is the magical secret, by which all these inchanting scenes are produced.

-Here the scenes are “romantic” rather than picturesque because the view is either presented from too high a position, is not marked with enough “character,” or simply would not look good on paper or canvas; but they share with the picturesque that quality of the sublime which sets loose “the most pleasing riot of imagination.”
-Such riot, however, seems imaginatively impossible in the more neatly kept spaces of the garden, and thus, when Gilpin reaches the artificial scene of the shrubbery he is left with little to say.
+Here the scenes are “romantic” rather than picturesque because the view is presented from too high a position, is not marked with enough “character,” or simply would not look good on paper or canvas.
+These scenes in fact share with the picturesque a quality associated with the sublime, which sets loose “the most pleasing riot of imagination.”
+Such riot, however, seems imaginatively impossible in the more neatly kept spaces of the garden, and when Gilpin reaches the artificial scene of the shrubbery he is left with little to say.
 The ground, he finds, takes on “a more civilized form.
 It consists of a great variety of lawns, intermixed with wood, and some rocks; and, though it often rises, and falls, yet it descends without any violence into the country beyond it.”
-A sense of the garden as anything more than a set of formal constraints would seem to be entirely absent, and its value is to be judged wholly in terms of compositional possibilities.
-Whereas nearby Tintern Abbey offers grounds for such anecdotes and digressions as might secure the visitor in their sense of historical location, here, the garden is treated as an ahistorical product of art, dissociated at once from nature and from a historically defined society.
-The shrubberies and small-scale planting introduced by the owner, may be appropriate close to the house or “as the ornament of little scenes,” but serve only to highlight the littleness of such art, and its inability to produce the heightened emotional effects Gilpin so admires.
+A sense of the garden as anything more than a set of formal constraints would seem to be entirely absent, its value to be judged wholly in terms of compositional possibilities.
+Whereas nearby Tintern Abbey offers grounds for anecdotes and digressions that might secure the visitor in a historical sense of location, here the garden is treated as an ahistorical product of art, dissociated at once from nature and from a historically defined society.
+The shrubberies and small-scale planting introduced by the owner may be appropriate close to the house or “as the ornament of little scenes,” but serve only to highlight the littleness of such art, and its inability to produce the heightened emotional effects Gilpin so admires.

-Gilpin is concerned with form here, certainly, but it is with the failures of form and its inability to move beyond self-concern and the limited vision of the landowner.
-Instead of offering nature, the natural garden offers ownership; instead of God’s creative vision it offers little scenes.
-If this seems like a large claim for a small episode in one of Gilpin’s many publications, I want now to turn from the published tours to the manuscripts on which they were based.
-It has long been recognized that the picturesque tours continued a much older tradition of works circulating in manuscript, that they were handed around among the great and the good—includ the royal family—and that before they were finally published various excisions were made in order not to offend the living (though the dead, Gilpin insisted, were another matter).
+Gilpin is concerned with form here, certainly, but rather with the failures of form when it does not move beyond self-concern and the limited vision of the landowner.
+Instead of offering nature, the natural garden offers ownership; instead of God’s creative vision, it offers little scenes.
+If this seems to base a large claim on a small episode in one of Gilpin’s many publications, I want now to turn from the published tours to the manuscripts on which they were based.
+It has long been recognized that the picturesque tours continued a much older tradition of circulating works in manuscript—that they were handed around among the great and the good, including the royal family, and that various excisions were made prior to publication in order not to offend the living (though the dead, Gilpin noted, were another matter).